yingweiwo

 ADME/Pharmacokinetics

-Although only limited pharmacokinetic sampling in three chimpanzees was performed, the data suggest that the pharmacodynamic signal of a change in platelet count from baseline for eltrombopag in the chimpanzees was detected at minimum concentration (Cmin), Cmax, and area under the curve (AUC) values of approximately 0.107 μg/ml, 0.525 μg/ml, and 12.1 μg h/ml, respectively.
+Although limited pharmacokinetic sampling was conducted on only three chimpanzees, the data showed that in chimpanzees, the pharmacodynamic signal of eltrombopag causing a change in platelet count from baseline was detected at the lowest concentration (Cmin), highest concentration (Cmax), and area under the curve (AUC) of approximately 0.107 μg/ml, 0.525 μg/ml, and 12.1 μg·h/ml, respectively.
 [1]

 Toxicity/Toxicokinetics